Frequently Asked Questions

 What happens in the initial session?

 The initial session is a space for you to share what you are looking to gain from therapy.
-If we choose to work together we will plan a way forward which means discussing the frequency of sessions, booking a slot, discussing expectations about the length (and outcome) of therapy and considering, when necessary, possible referrals to other professionals.
+If we choose to work together we will plan a way forward.
+This means discussing the frequency of sessions, booking a slot and discussing expectations about the length (and outcome) of therapy.

 How can I get in touch?